openstack/nova-specs/specs/train/approved/support-specifying-az-when-restore-shelved-server.rst

 not match the volumes being attached to the server.
-Unshelve should likely also fail for the same reason, but to figure that out we'd have to iterate the volumes (via BDMs) attached to the server and determine if their AZ matches the user-specified AZ and if not, fail the unshelve request, this needs to be checked as an edge case in the API.
+Unshelve should likely also fail for the same reason, but to figure that out we'd have to iterate the volumes (via BDMs) attached to the server and determine if their AZ matches the user-specified AZ and if not, fail the unshelve request, and return a badRequest(400) response, this needs to be checked as an edge case in the API.

 Add ``availability_zone`` attribute to unshelve Action request body.